The German bomb has haunted me since I listened to a lecture series at

 In 1993, Thomas Powers gave an extra twist to the German Lesart in his book Heisenberg's War: The Secret History of the German Bomb.
 Powers argues that Heisenberg basically knew all along exactly how to build the bomb, deliberately withheld and obscured that knowledge from the Nazis, and went to Copenhagen to let Bohr in on what the Nazis were up to.

-In his 1998 drama, Copenhagen dealing with a visit Werner Heisenberg paid to his mentor Niels Bohr in 1941, Michael Frayn tried to shed light on the question, "Did German scientists under Heisenberg's leadership work on an atomic bomb?" repeating all the known arguments.
-Red Baron saw the successful play on stage both in English and German.
+In his 1998 drama Copenhagen, which deals with Werner Heisenberg's 1941 visit to his mentor Niels Bohr, Michael Frayn sought to shed light on the question, "Did German scientists under Heisenberg's leadership work on an atomic bomb?" by revisiting the known arguments.
+Red Baron saw the successful play on stage, in both English and German.

 Elisabeth Heisenberg, Niels Bohr, and Werner Heisenberg at a conference in Copenhagen in 1937 (©William Sweet) |